What are smart meters?

 Smart meters are a part of an overall system that includes, where wireless is the means of transmission, a series of wireless antennas at the neighborhood level.
 The system collects and transmits wireless information from all the smart meters in your area and sends it back to the utility company.
 They do so by using microwaves or radio frequency radiation, just like your cell phone or wireless router at home.

-A smart meter produces microwave non-ionizing radiation that penetrates the walls of your home and into your home 24/7, 365 days.
+A smart meter emits radio frequency microwave radiation that penetrates the walls of your home and into your home 24/7, 365 days.
 The utility companies argue that because the radiation being emitted is non-ionizing that it’s safe.

 It’s not safe.
 Numerous studies point to the adverse biological effects associated with the non-ionizing radiation used by smart meters.

 If you’re still not convinced about the dangers of smart meters: